aws/karpenter-provider-aws/designs/native-ami-versioning.md

   name: default
 spec:
   amiSelector:
-    minimumAgeDuration: 10
+    minimumAgeDuration: 10d  // metav1.Duration
 ```

 ### How `minimumAgeDuration` interacts with the other methods of AMI selection

 #### *EKS Optimized AMI (no other AMI Selector field)*

-1. The newest EKS Optimized AMI that fits the `minimumAgeDuration` selector will be chosen.
+1. Karpenter will compare `minimumAgeDuration` to when the SSM Parameter was last modified instead of using the Image Creation Date that's returned in `aws ec2 describe-images`.
+This is because the SSM Parameter is updated independently of image creation.
-2. An AMI will be considered eligible at the time and day that it was created as shown in aws ec2 describe-images.
+2. The newest EKS Optimized AMI that fits the `minimumAgeDuration` selector will be chosen.

 #### *Arbitrary tags*